Web Service Promotion

 Namespace: urn:variableNames

-Two qualified names are the same if both their namespace and their local name match.
-These entries are case-sensitive.
+Two qualified names are equal if both their namespace and their local name match.
+A distinction is made between uppercase and lowercase letters.

-Here, all return values of the web service that has been selected in the upper area of the dialog will be shown.
-This means that return values from previously submitted calls can be selected as inputs as well.
+This section displays all return values for the web service selected in the upper part of the dialog.
+This means that return values from previous calls can also be used as input.

-Nothing is assigned with this parameter type.
-The ability to make an assignment of "nothing" explicit can be useful in certain cases to resolve ambiguities in the assignment at runtime that would otherwise lead to errors.
+Nothing is assigned to this parameter type.
+The ability to explicitly specify an assignment of "nothing" can be useful in certain cases to resolve ambiguities in the assignment at runtime that would otherwise lead to errors.

 Configuration

-You can find the configuration if you edit a web service on the "Web services" tab in the properties of the web service action.
+You can find the configuration when you edit a web service on the "Web Services" tab in the properties of the web service action.

-Classes can be entered here, which are used at runtime in order to create objects that perform web service requests among other things.
-This mechanism is used, for example, to perform the Intrexx login with the class "de.uplanet.lucy.server.bpee.IntrexxLoginWebServiceCallBpeeExecutableFactory".
-This class performs two requests in sequence for the Intrexx login operation without making this process visible to the user.
+Here, you can specify classes that are used at runtime to create objects that, among other things, make web service calls.
+This mechanism is used, for example, to perform the Intrexx login using the class "de.uplanet.lucy.server.bpee.IntrexxLoginWebServiceCallBpeeExecutableFactory."
+The class executes two consecutive calls for the Intrexx login operation without this being apparent to the user.

 Properties

-The name of the parameter is shown here.
+Displays the name of the parameter.
 If you click in a cell here, you can select an Intrexx parameter or enter your own parameter directly.

-When requesting a web service, the parameters mentioned here can be set.
+When calling a web service, the parameters listed here can be set.

 de.uplanet.lucy.server.bpee.WebServiceCallBpeeExecutable.socketTimeout

-Defines the timeout - how long to wait for a response after a successful connection.
-The desired time must be specified in milliseconds.
+Definition of the timeout: how long to wait for a response after a successful connection.
+Enter the desired time in milliseconds.

 de.uplanet.lucy.server.bpee.WebServiceCallBpeeExecutable.connectionTimeout

-Defines the timeout - how long the web service takes to accept the connection.
-The desired time must be specified in milliseconds.
+Definition of the timeout period before the web service accepts the connection.
+Enter the desired time in milliseconds.

 de.uplanet.lucy.server.bpee.WebServiceCallBpeeExecutable.authenticator.preemptiveAuthentication

-In case of HTTP Basic authentication, the credentials are sent in advance before the server sends a possible unauthorized response.
-The value is false by default.
+In the case of HTTP Basic Authentication, the login credentials are sent in advance, before the server sends a possible "Unauthorized" response.
+The default value is false.

 de.uplanet.lucy.server.bpee.WebServiceCallBpeeExecutable.authenticator.username